grace-notes/website/contents/topics/edification.md

 * The precanon temporary gifts did not edify the church.

-**1 Cor 14:26, “_What is the outcome then, brethren?
+> **1 Cor 14:26**, “What is the outcome then, brethren?
 When you assemble, each one has a psalm, has a teaching, has a revelation, has a tongue, has an interpretation.
-Let all things be done for edification.”_"**
+Let all things be done for edification."

 There are a number of ways in which we worship God, but they must all relate to our spiritual growth.
 Everything in assembly worship should be done with a view toward the objective, which is edification.
 The objective is to communicate the word of God, the purpose of which is to produce edification.